8 Professional Networking Tips to Find a Job

 Professional Networking Tip #1.
 Forget the Sales Pitch

 You’re opening your mailbox.
 You pull out an envelope.
 It’s from a company you don’t know or care about.
 Worse yet, it’s obviously a form letter which was printed for thousands of recipients.
 How do you feel about receiving that letter?
 Do you even open it?

 Most people are excellent at spotting a direct, well-rehearsed sales pitch from someone trying to find a job through networking.
 They can spot it on television and they can spot it in real life.
 Trying to engage with someone who’s giving you an inauthentic, pre-canned sales pitch can be uncomfortable for both parties.
-Instead of winding up a sales pitch, try to treat job networking like you would meeting any other person.
+Instead of winding up a sales or elevator pitch, try to treat job networking like you would meeting any other person.
 Make it personal and personable.

 Do your homework and research areas you may have in common -- such as a school, choosing a major, or activity you both enjoy -- to connect with a job prospect in a meaningful way.
 Broaching the right topic of conversation can go a long way in networking effectively.

 When trying to find a job through networking, approaching other people is good, but getting approached is even better.
 And you can increase the chances of that happening by looking approachable.
 Not all of us are social butterflies, and networking can be intimidating even to an outgoing person.
 But do your best to smile and show enthusiasm for connecting with others.
 Dressing in a professional manner helps, too -- but don’t overdo it.
 You can look professional without feeling like you’re trapped in a wardrobe that isn’t you.